azat-co/fullstack-javascript/chapter4/chapter4.md

     ...

 The `attributes` is a Backbone.js model property that gives a normal JavaScript object with the model's properties.
-To summarize, the first line will trigger the `spinner` event (the function for which we still have to write).
-The second line is just for scoping issues (so we can use `appleView` inside of the closure).
+To summarize, the line with `this.trigger('spinner')` will trigger the `spinner` event.
+We still have to write the function for this event.

+The line `const view = this` after that is just for scoping issues.
+This give us the ability to use `appleView` inside of the subsequent callbacks/closures.
+With

 The `setTimeout` function is simulating a time lag of a real remote server response.
 Inside of it, we assign attributes of a selected model to our view's model by using a `model.set()` function and a `model.attributes` property (which returns the properties of a model).

-Now we can remove an extra code from the `render` method and implement the `showSpinner` function:
+Now we can remove extra code from the `render` method and implement the `showSpinner` function:

     render: function(appleName){